-The affects of stolen or duplicated content in Google SEO
+The affects of stolen content in Google SEO

-We’ve conducted pioneering research on the effects of stolen, copied or duplicated content in SEO, with some pretty eye-opening results which show that content thieves can succeed and the original owner of the content can suffer.
+We’ve conducted pioneering research on the effects of stolen or duplicate content in SEO, with some pretty eye-opening results which show that content thieves can succeed and the original owner of the content can suffer.

 Stolen content is a big SEO issue, and there are some major flaws with how Google deals with it.